Sammy Davis Jr.: 1950s

+1960s

 The group around Sinatra made several movies together, including Ocean's 11 (1960), Sergeants 3 (1962), and Robin and the 7 Hoods (1964), and they performed onstage together in Las Vegas.
 In 1964, Davis was the first African American to sing at the Copacabana night club in New York.

 Davis was a headliner at The Frontier Casino in Las Vegas, but owing to Jim Crow practices in Las Vegas, he was required (as were all black performers in the 1950s) to lodge in a rooming house on the west side of the city instead of in the hotels as his white colleagues did.
 No dressing rooms were provided for black performers, and they had to wait outside by the swimming pool between acts.
 Davis and other black artists could entertain but could not stay at the hotels where they performed, gamble in the casinos, or dine or drink in the hotel restaurants and bars.
 Davis later refused to work at places that practiced racial segregation.

-Canada provided opportunities for performers like Davis unable to break the color barrier in U.S. broadcast television, and in 1959 he starred in his own TV special, Sammy's Parade, on the Canadian network CBC.
-It was a breakthrough event for the performer, as in the United States in the 1950s corporate sponsors largely controlled the screen: "Black people [were] not portrayed very well on television, if at all," according to Jason King of the Clive Davis Institute of Recorded Music.
+Canada provided opportunities for performers like Davis unable to break the color barrier in American broadcast television, and in 1959 he starred in his own TV special, Sammy's Parade, on the Canadian network CBC.
+It was a breakthrough event for the performer, as in the United States in the 1950s corporate sponsors largely controlled the screen: "Black people [were] not portrayed very well on television, if at all", according to Jason King of the Clive Davis Institute of Recorded Music.

 In 1964, Davis was starring in Golden Boy at night and shooting his own New York-based afternoon talk show during the day.
 When he could get a day off from the theater, he recorded songs in the studio, performed at charity events in Chicago, Miami, or Las Vegas, or appeared on television variety specials in Los Angeles.
 Davis felt he was cheating his family of his company, but he said he was incapable of standing still.

-Although he was still popular in Las Vegas, he saw his musical career decline by the late 1960s.
-He had a No. 11 hit (No. 1 on the Easy Listening singles chart) with "I've Gotta Be Me" in 1969.
-He signed with Motown to update his sound and appeal to young people.
-His deal to have his own label with the company fell through.
-He had an unexpected No. 1 hit with "The Candy Man" with MGM Records in 1972.
-He did not particularly care for the song and was chagrined that he had become known for it, but Davis made the most of his opportunity and revitalized his career.